pereiraJr/documentation/source/docs/articles/sites/workflows.md

 ---
-title: Using the Pantheon Workflow
+title: Pantheon Workflows
-description: Understand how to use separate Dev, Test, and Live environments while learning to effectively manage code, and data, between three environments by using the Pantheon Workflow.
+description: Effectively manage code, and data, between Pantheon environments by using workflows built by and for professionals.
+Add your own workflow to this directory.
 category:
   - going-live
   - developing